edkelly303/elm-yafl/README.md

   terribly useful in the real world.
 Nevertheless, loading data into a form is more of a hassle in `elm-yafl`.

-* Multi-field validation is still possible, but currently there's no way to specify which field(s) should display the error message.
-This is something I might add in future versions if I can think of an API that isn't too complicated.

 There are various other things I'd like to add, but I'm dogfooding the current version first to see what my real-world requirements are.
 (If I'd done this with `elm-any-type-forms`, I could have saved myself a lot of work!)